Changelog

 Reboot your device.

-If something doesn’t work, review the config files from your gateway and then from the bridge, then reboot the gateway and the bridge, and test again.
+If something does not work, review the config files from your gateway and then from the bridge, then reboot the gateway and the bridge, and test again.

 Getting started with batman-adv on any Linux device